- Chart

 Market Position

-Market Share: Market share data for niche ETFs like the 6 Meridian Small Cap Equity ETF is typically not readily available in public, easily quantifiable terms.
-Its market share is likely small relative to larger, more established small-cap ETFs.
+Market Share: Market share data for the 6 Meridian Small Cap Equity ETF specifically is not readily available in aggregated public databases.
+As an actively managed niche ETF, its market share is likely to be smaller compared to passively managed broad-market ETFs.

 Competitors